-Broccoli Salad – my favorite summer side dish!
+Broccoli Salad is a classic summer side dish!
 Fresh broccoli, red onion, raisins, bacon, and sunflower seeds in a sweet and tangy dressing.
+Take it to all your summer BBQs!

 Broccoli salad is my alltime favorite summer side dish.
-I love the classic version I’m sharing today and I love my lightened up Cranberry Almond Broccoli Salad.
+I love the classic version I’m sharing today and I love the pasta salad version as well!

 How To Make Broccoli Salad

-- Cook bacon until crisp, cool and crumble
+- Cook bacon until crisp.
+Let cool and crumble.

 - Combine the broccoli, onion and raisins.

-- In a separate bowl, whisk together the vinegar, sugar and mayonnaise.
+- Make dressing by whisking together the vinegar, sugar and mayonnaise.

 - Pour dressing over broccoli mixture, and toss until well mixed.